-It definitely has to do with all those Jerusalem tendencies and sensations in such a read.
-But somewhere above all, it is another time, when such work reflects sharply and strongly on reality of a history that has distorted images in our memories.
+It has to do with all those Jerusalem tendencies and sensations in such a read.
+But somewhere above all, it is another time, when such work reflects sharply and firmly on the reality of a history that has distorted images in our memories.

 It must be the conformity of the normality of life that pushed me with that power in both cases.
-Jabra’s biography was indepth emotional journey of a young boy who grew up in what appeared to be a below middle class family with poverty as a result of world wars, that found their reflection on the poor of the other side of the world.
+Jabra’s biography was an in-depth emotional journey of a young boy who grew up in what appeared to be a below middle-class family with poverty as a result of world wars, which found their reflection on the poor of the other side of the world.

 Serene was born in 1920.
 A time that witnessed the upcoming forever in the Palestinian lives intersections.
 Intersections that made human affairs in the Palestinian mindset, a cause.
 An unjust cause of humanity.
 A just cause of an oppressed occupied nation.

-In her very first lines she says: “ the first thing I am careful to say; there was nothing that made us special or different from all the people of this world, but our destiny was unlike theirs.”
+In her very first lines, she says: “ the first thing I am careful to say; there was nothing that made us unique or different from all the people of this world, but our destiny was unlike theirs.”

-Edward Saiid contributed in a few pages as a forward to this book, somehow within an assurance of a sentiment that he himself carries as a Jerusalemite.
-The excitement about a narrative that truly existed, given first hand in an eloquent bouquet of events by the person who lived that history.
+Edward Said contributed in a few pages as a forward to this book, somehow within an assurance of a sentiment that he carries as a Jerusalemite.
+The excitement about a narrative that truly existed, given the first hand in an eloquent bouquet of events by the person who lived that history.

-Serene’s biography is far from being a promotion to a person or to a family.
-It carried within its pages that takes the readers into the journey of a life that turned into an exodus and a diaspora, the sentiments of a child eager to have a life, and understands it the way life should be.
+Serene’s biography is far from being a promotion to an individual or to a family.
+It carried within its pages that takes the readers on the journey of life that turned into an exodus and diaspora, the sentiments of a child eager to have a life, and understands it the way life should be.
 Somewhere this biography reflects within its emotions the same set of emotions that the Kite Runner by Khalid Husseini (the Afghan) has.
 With the coincidence of the same family names of the two writers.
-It is this foggy past that carries a whole childhood of a normal person, whose life only continued to be far from normality.
+It is this murky past that carries a whole childhood of an average person, whose life only continued to be far from normality.
 The sensations of a child who is mischievous, who watches the adult world with curiosity, who puts himself in sometimes deadly misdeeds and accidents.
 The first experience with dead and how one’s own inner persisting child understands it and perceives it.

 Serene walks around in her memory across place she left but remained to witness the rightfulness of her story.
-She actually confirms a moment in her reflection when she says: “ I found out that the happiest memories are photos of places not photos of human beings.
-After all people die carrying with them part of our selves.
+She confirms a moment in her reflection when she says: “ I found out that the happiest memories are photos of places not pictures of human beings.
+After all, people die carrying with them part of ourselves.
 But places live forever.
-I close my eyes and I move to Jericho in winter, and to Sharafat in summer and to Jerusalem in spring.
+I close my eyes, and I move to Jericho in winter, and to Sharafat in summer and to Jerusalem in spring.
 For me, there is always a spring in Jerusalem because of that old morning when I looked from my window and saw three puppies.”

-The humanity that lies beneath every closed word and embeds itself within each finished paragraph is what makes the unique journey of this amazing woman.
-A woman that describes her sense of resilience and steadful-ness as part of being Palestinian.
+The humanity that lies beneath every final word and embeds itself within each finished paragraph is what makes the unique journey of this amazing woman.
+A woman that describes her sense of resilience and steadily-ness as part of being Palestinian.
 As if pride and resilience is a stamp in the palm of being Palestinian, and this exclusivity that she tenderly feels for being Jerusalemite.

-The places in its buildings, houses, allies, and roads wake up in a harmonic festival along her words as she continue to describe places she lived in, people she met, moments she experienced.
+The places in its buildings, houses, allies, and roads wake up in a harmonic festival along with her words as she continues to describe places she lived in, people she met, moments she experienced.

-How the places she describes passionately with their people and their very personal memories remained, for us to remember and witness, while she can only keep them alive in her memory, because occupation remained even when people died.
+How the places she describes passionately with their people and their very personal memories remained, for us to remember and witness, while she can only keep them alive in her mind because occupation continued even when people died.

-A last memory she described in the beginning and is so taking me by a state of reflection.
-Somehow, how things maybe contagious.
+The last memory she described in the beginning and is so taking me by a state of reflection.
+Somehow, how things may be contagious.
 Her particular description of that memory, the images of mass refugees of Arabs today.
 The destiny of Palestinians.
-The destiny of those deemed to exodus.
+The destiny of those deemed to the exodus.
 To suffering in a way that feels like uprooting a tree from its roots to any other soil that cannot be hers.